- All entries must be submitted online via www.digitalmedia.ie. Written/posted entries will not be accepted.

 - In the unlikely case that a category is not deemed to be viable, the organisers reserve the right to cancel the category without notice.

-- By entering into the awards, you are agreeing to attend or send a representative to the award ceremony should you be shortlisted as a finalist on the 23rd September 2020.
+- By entering into the awards, you are agreeing to attend or send a representative to the award ceremony should you be shortlisted as a finalist in October 2022.

 - In the event of cancellation of an entry, any refund is entirely at the Organisers’ discretion.